 Although it takes a little time, it’s important to properly prepare your motorcycle for a long period of storage.
 Why is it important to do all of these tasks?
 Long periods of storage can result in damage to the motorcycle.
 Rust, damage to the engine, and even damage to the tires can result from improper storing techniques.
 In this article we will take a look at what we can do to ensure that our motorcycles are ready to ride on that first warm spring day.

 What’s the first thing we should do for motorcycle winter storage?
 Wash it.
 It is important to wash all of the mud, debris, and especially bird droppings from the finish of the motorcycle.
 There are many things that can get on a paint finish that if left on may eat away at the paint.
 Bird droppings, berries from a tree, and even leaves can result in damage to the motorbike’s finish.
 After it has dried, go ahead and give it a good waxing.
 Chances are you have been too busy riding it all summer and haven’t had the time to wax it.
-A nice layer of wax goes a long way in helping to protect that paint job.
+A nice layer of wax goes a long way in helping to protect that paint job and remember that if you go down the lead paint road, make sure it has the right lead paint certification associated.
 This is also a good time to go ahead and polish all of that shiny metal.

 One of the most important things to do for proper motorcycle winter storage is to change the oil.
 Chances are you have been riding for some time knowing you have been needing to change it.
 Changing the oil can help prevent condensation from building up in the engine.
 Any kind of contamination from old oil may start to actually damage the engine if the motorcycle is stored for more than 3 months.
 It’s a good practice to change the oil and the oil filter before any periods of long time storage.
 If you are planning on storing the motorcycle for longer than 3 or 4 months, I would also suggest draining the carbs.